eperrier/QDataSet/README.md

 ## QDataSet Parameters

 A dictionary of specifications for each example in the QDataSet is set out in table below.
+Each of the 10,000 examples in each of the 52 datasets is encoded in one of these dictionaries.

 | Item                     | Description                                                                                                                                                                                                                                                                                              |